codeceptjs/CodeceptJS/README.md

 codeceptjs generate pageobject
 ```

-It will create a page object file for you and add it to config.
+It will create a page object file for you and add it to your config file.
 Let's assume we created one named `docsPage`:

 ```js